orbeon/orbeon-forms-doc/Orbeon-Forms-Features.md

 ## Purpose

-The purpose of this page is to index features by name in a central place.
+The purpose of this page is to index features, their documentation and [blog posts](http://blog.orbeon.com/) in a central location so that you can get an idea of what Orbeon Forms offers at a glance.

+See also the [Orbeon web site](http://www.orbeon.com/) and the [Orbeon blog](http://blog.orbeon.com/).

 ## Status